 Why are my gums bleeding while flossing?

-Your gums should not be bleeding while you are flossing.
-If this is a recurring result of flossing then you should talk to your dentist.
-Sensitive gums while flossing is most commonly due to poor overall oral health.
 Neglecting your teeth causes a buildup of plaque in and around the gums.
 This plaque and tartar eats away at your gums and causes gums to bleed every time you floss.
+Sensitive gums while flossing is most commonly because of poor overall oral health.

 When should bleeding gums become a concern?